cjvanlissa/COVID19_metadata/README.md

 the green button that says “Clone or download”, and download a .zip).
 All data are in the `/data` folder.
 Some data are rarely updated (e.g., annual data), and some are updated daily.
-To ensure that you have access to the latest data for frequently updated sources, run the following function in R from the project folder:
+To ensure that you have access to the latest data for frequently updated sources, run the R-script in the `run_me.R` file, in the main folder.

-    initialize_database()

 ## Standards for data